Why Do Rivers Flow North?

 Why Do Rivers Flow North?
 (Scientific explanation)

 Many rivers in this world flow north and connect with the ocean.
 There are mainly three rivers in the world that flows north.
-These are the Nile River of Africa, Lena River of Russia, and St John’s River of the US.
-Why are there not many north-flowing rivers?
+These are the Nile River of Africa, the Lena River of Russia, and the St John’s River of the US.
+Why are there, not many north-flowing rivers?

 No matter where the river is, it will always flow towards the least resistance path and downhill.
-But it is more likely for the part of the river to be east, west, and south than the part of the river being not only due to geography.
-Take an example of India.
+But it is more likely for the part of the river to be east, west, and south than the part of the river, not only due to geography.
+Take the example of India.
 There is not even a single north-flowing river that entirely flows north.
 But some rivers like Chambal Dam flow not only for a short distance but join the river Ganga, which flows towards the east.
+Here are some reasons which affect river flow:

 Which river flows north?